-Note.-- Armageddon consists of a great triangular plain in northern Palestine, twelve by fifteen by eighteen miles, extending southeast from Mt.
+Note. - Armageddon consists of a great triangular plain in northern Palestine, twelve by fifteen by eighteen miles, extending southeast from Mt.
 Carmel, otherwise known as the plain of Esdraelon, or valley of Jezreel.
-It has been the scene of many great battles, such as that of Gideon's over-throw of the Midianites (Judges 6, 7), when "the Lord set every man's sword against his fellow;" of Saul's defeat by the Philistines (1 Sam.
-29: 1; 1 Chronicles 10); and of Josiah's defeat by Pharaoh Necho (2 Kings 23).
-29, 30; 2 Chron.
+Mt.
+Carmel, otherwise known as the plain of Estraeton, or valley of Jezicel.
+It has been the scene of many great battles, such as that of Gideon's overthrow of the Midianites (Judges 6, 7), when "the Lord set every man's sword against his fellow;" of Saul's defeat by the Philistines (1 Sam.
+29: 1; 1 Chronicles 10); and of Josiah's defeat by Pharaoh Necho (2 Kings 23: 29, 30; 2 Chron.
 35: 20-24): and, as this scripture indicates, it is the place where, under the influence of evil spirits just preceding Christ's second coming, the great armies of the world will be gathered for their final struggle and utter destruction under the seventh plague.